EatWellSleepWell2018Fall/ToolsPorject/README.md

 ![Monte Carlo1](https://github.com/EatWellSleepWell2018Fall/ToolsPorject/blob/master/images/simulation1.png)
 ![Monte Carlo2](https://github.com/EatWellSleepWell2018Fall/ToolsPorject/blob/master/images/simulation2.png)

-_CRR Model_: In this part, we write a function to calculate the stock price and decide the option price both in the future.
-Then considering the distribution the option price follows and the probability of the fluctuation.
-We also provide options to draw option value figures or not.
+_CRR Model_: In this part, we write a function to calculate the stock price and decide the option price in the futur.
+Then  considering the distribution of the option price and the probability of the fluctuation to calculate the present value of the option.
+Graphs are also given to show how the path of option values changing by stock price.

     O = OptionPricing(stock_name, strike_price, ttm)
     O.BinomialTreeCRR()